Chestnut blight: History

-European infection
+Infections in Europe

-Chestnut blight was first identified around Genoa in 1938.
-This quickly spread and was identified in France in 1946, Switzerland in 1951, and Greece in 1963.
+In 1938, chestnut blight was first identified around Genoa.
+Infection quickly spread and was identified in France in 1946, Switzerland in 1951, and Greece in 1963.
 It has most recently been found in the UK.
-Due to genetic differences between the fungal populations, it is likely that a second introduction of chestnut blight occurred in Georgia and Azerbaijan in 1938.
+Due to genetic differences between the fungal populations (strains), it is likely that a second introduction of chestnut blight occurred in Georgia and Azerbaijan in 1938.
 The fungal infections initially caused widespread tree death in Europe.
 However, in the early 1950s trees were identified in Italy that survived fungal infection.
 On these trees, the fungus caused more superficial cankers, that appeared to be healing.
-The reduced infection was due to the presence of CHV1, an RNA virus that infects C. parasitica.
+The milder infection outcome was due to the presence of CHV1, an RNA virus that infects C. parasitica.
 CHV1 spread naturally throughout Europe but is also spread artificially as a biocontrol measure (particularly in France).
 CHV1 is currently not present in the UK, Northern France, or Eastern Georgia but an introduction for biocontrol is being considered.

 Symptoms

 The fungus enters through wounds on susceptible trees and grows in and beneath the bark, eventually killing the cambium all the way around the twig, branch, or trunk.
 The first symptom of C. parasitica infection is a small orange-brown area on the tree bark.
 A sunken canker then forms as the mycelial fan spreads under the bark.
 As the hyphae spread, they produce several toxic compounds, the most notable of which is oxalic acid.
-This acid lowers the pH of the infected tissue from around the normal 5.5 to approximately 2.8, which is toxic to plant cells.
+This acid lowers the pH of the infected tissue from around the normal 5.5 to approximately 2.8, which is toxic to cambium cells.
 The canker eventually girdles the tree, killing everything above it.
 Distinctive yellow tendrils (cirrus) of conidia can be seen extruding in wet weather.